kaldoran/Send-file-P2P/README.md

   Please be sure to compile the part which you want to start before tryingto starting it.

+  If you are a bit lazy, and you are on windows, you could use the ./Scripts_Automatisation/make_all.sh" script.

+  You juste need to write : "./make_all.sh".

+  Ps : you could use every compilation option by adding it at end of "./make_all.sh".
+  Ex : ./make_all.sh rebuild
+  	That's going to rebuild each program.

+### Compile option

+Here is the list of all compile option which you can use with our makefile.
+ - make ( Create an executable program )
+ - make all ( same as make )
+ - make clean ( Clean the project )
+ - make rebuild (Same as make clean followed by make )
+ - make dir ( Create OBJ and BIn dir , this on is included in make / make all / make rebuild )

 ### How to use it / test it ?

 #### Generator